vinaymokidi-mk/Database_cleaner-/README.md

-# Database_cleaner-
-🚀 AI-powered Database Cleaner built with Python &amp; Flask that automatically detects and fixes messy data using Gemini LLM — outputs a fully cleaned database file ready for analysis

 # 🧹 DatabaseCleaner

-**DatabaseCleaner** is an AI-powered web application built with **Python Flask** that automatically cleans and standardizes messy database files (CSV, Excel, or SQL dumps).
+is an AI-powered web application built with **Python Flask** that automatically cleans and standardizes messy database files (CSV, Excel, or SQL dumps).
 It uses **Google Gemini LLM** to detect formatting issues, missing values, inconsistent data types, and duplicates — and outputs a fully cleaned, analysis-ready database file.

 ---